Chapter 4

 which black holes can be expected to form and the mechanisms by which black holes

-are formed.
-In §4.2 we showed the easiest way to produce black
+In §4.2 we showed the easiest way to produce black holes: a star

 "fuel" collapses nearly spherical, and if the